 - Butterflies + Plants: Partners in Evolution: Visitors get an up-close look at how butterflies and plants have evolved and diversified together for millions of years.

-- The Last American Dinosaurs: Opening in November 2014, the exhibit features a giant, plant-eating Triceratops, a 14-foot-tall cast of a T. rex. , murals of ancient environments, a video presentation, and an arcade-style game, “How to Become a Fossil.”
+- The Last American Dinosaurs: The exhibit features a giant, plant-eating Triceratops, a 14-foot-tall cast of a T. rex. , murals of ancient environments, a video presentation, and an arcade-style game, “How to Become a Fossil.”
 The museum is designing a new National Fossil Hall, the largest, most extensive exhibition renovation in the museum’s history.

 - O. Orkin Insect Zoo: The room offers a variety of hands-on activities and live insects on display as well as daily tarantula feedings.

 - Kenneth E. Behring Family Hall of Mammals: More than 270 mammals and dozens of fossils are on display in a variety of environments.